 Does Perimenopause Cause Anxiety?

-But maybe you’ve never experienced anxiety to the degree that it starts to interfere with your functioning- the tipping point where anxiety becomes pathological or diagnosable by a mental health professional.
+Maybe you’ve experienced it before, but not to the degree that it starts to interfere with your functioning- the tipping point where anxiety becomes pathological or diagnosable by a mental health professional.

 Hormonal fluctuations during the perimenopause transition (which can begin as early as 35 and last 7-10 years before the onset of menopause) affect brain chemistry and the body’s stress response, making anxiety symptoms common even in women with no prior history of an anxiety disorder (e.g. generalized anxiety disorder, social anxiety disorder, or panic disorder).
 And it probably goes without saying that perimenopause can worsen those pre-existing anxiety conditions.